 I am discovering that even as I live the travel dream, it’s important to make sure I allow time for myself to just relax at home, and to spend time with people I love.

 I love my life, so I’m not complaining, and yet I get exhausted sometimes jetting from place to place without breaks in-between.

 I know, I know, what problems to have, right?

 Poor me – only two days back home between trips to London and Hawaii.
 I don’t really expect a sympathy vote.

-For example, 2012 will be the year that I finally finish the book that I started writing two years ago, with the encouragement of everyone here at 8womendream.
-I am working on growing my life coaching business, and will complete my coaching certification with life coach and best-selling author Martha Beck, who is also a producer of Oprah’s Live Your Best Life show, later this spring.
+For example, this year will be the year that I finally finish the book that I started writing two years ago.
+I am working on growing my life coaching business and will complete my coaching certification with a life coach and best-selling author Martha Beck, who is also a producer of Oprah’s Live Your Best Life show, later this spring.